keldaanCommunity/pokemonAutoChess/changelog/patch-2.10.md

 - Kings Rock has been replaced by Amulet coin, the effect does not change
 - Water Incense replaced by Power Lens: 50% of received spell damage is reflected to the attacker
 - Bright Powder replaced by Star Dust: After casting ability, gain 50% of Max Mana as Shield
+- Buff Souldew

 # Changes to Stages

+- Mythical picks at stage 10 and 20 are less random, giving at least one choice that matches your top 2 synergies

 # Bugfix